topology-tool-kit/ttk-data/docs/distributedPersistenceDiagram.md

 The distributed computation of persistence diagram has been evaluated on Sorbonne Universite's supercomputers.
 Therefore, the parameters of our [algorithm](https://arxiv.org/abs/2505.21266) have been tuned for this system and they might yield slightly different performances on a different supercomputer.

 ### Run configuration
-When using the above Python script with `pvbatch`, please make sure to adjust for your hardware the number of processes (`-n` option) and threads (`OMP_NUM_THREADS` variable, greater or equal to 2, to account for one communication thread).
+When using the above Python script with `pvbatch`, please make sure to adjust to your hardware the number of processes (`-n` option) and threads (`OMP_NUM_THREADS` variable).
+Note that TTK will default to a minimum number of 2 threads (to account for one communication thread) if the variable `OMP_NUM_THREADS` is set to a value smaller than 2.

-For optimal performances, we recommend to use as many MPI processes as  compute nodes (mapping one MPI process per node, `--map-by node` option above), and as many threads as (virtual) cores per node (in conjunction with the `--bind-to none` option above).
+For optimal performances, we recommend to use as many MPI processes as  compute nodes (mapping one MPI process per node, see the `--map-by node` option in the above command line), and as many threads as (virtual) cores per node (in conjunction with the `--bind-to none` option in the above command line).

 ### Measuring time performance
 For a precise time performance measurement, TTK needs to be built with the advanced CMake option `TTK_ENABLE_MPI_TIME` enabled.